sumit1802/eval1/README.md

 # Being open-sourced I wish you to contribute to this project and make it big to help provide education even at problematic times.

-# Copyright 2020, Nishad Raisinghani, All rights reserved.
+# Copyright 2020, Sumit Bhattacharya, All rights reserved.